-Until the end of the 1940s, deodorants and antiperspirants were sold either as creams that were applied with the fingers, or liquids that were dabbed on using an applicator or pad.
-Then, as now, aluminium salts were commonly used in antiperspirants but the type of aluminium salt used back then tended to irritate the skin and was a major drawback for antiperspirants of the time.
+Until the end of the 1940s, most antiperspirants were sold as creams that were applied with the fingers or liquids that were dabbed on using an applicator or pad.
+Then, as now, aluminium salts were commonly used but the aluminium salts employed back then tended to irritate the skin and were a major drawback.

-Jules Montenier, Inc. began selling a liquid antiperspirant in 1937 using aluminium chloride as the active ingredient.
-The company founder and president, Jules Montenier, a cosmetic chemist, had ameliorated some of the irritating effects of aluminium chloride by buffering it with soluble nitriles (such as urea) and had taken out a series of patents to protect his idea (US2230082: 1941; US2230083: 1941; US2230084: 1941).
+In 1937, Jules Montenier, Inc. began selling a liquid antiperspirant using aluminium chloride as the active ingredient.
+The company founder and president, Jules Montenier, a cosmetic chemist, had reduced some of the irritating effects of aluminium chloride by buffering it with substances like urea and had taken out a series of patents to protect his ideas (US2230082, 1941; US2230083, 1941; US2230084, 1941).

-Montenier packaged his liquid antiperspirant as a soaked flannel pad but a chance discovery in 1939 suggested that the flannel was also a potential source of skin irritation.
-He first noticed this problem when items were returned by over-stocked merchants, and described this finding in an article he wrote for the ‘Drug and Cosmetic Industry’ journal in 1951.
+Montenier packaged his liquid antiperspirant in a soaked flannel pad but a chance discovery in 1939 suggested that the flannel was also a potential source of skin irritation.
+He first noticed the problem when items were returned by over-stocked merchants and described this finding in an article he wrote for the ‘Drug and Cosmetic Industry’ journal in 1951.

 I have always made a practice to examine thoroughly returned merchandise.
 In the case of these pads, I was amazed to learn that many of them were almost completely dry.
 I decided to try some of those dried-up pads on myself, and found the next day that I had developed a slight hyperemia.
 Under the microscope, I could find no appreciable amount of crystalline salt dispersed in the flannel and reasoned that it must be the rubbing of the pad itself, which was partially the cause of the irritation.
 I repeated the operation another night and created a new redness under my arms.
 It was obvious that the flannel pad, without being saturated with liquid to act as a lubricant, was enough to create a discomfort on the skin, already probably tenderized by excess perspiration.
 In other words, the idea of applying a deodorant from a cotton pad was not the ideal way.